Charlie George (comedian)

-Charlie George is a British writer and comedian from Swindon.
+Kali Varghese formerly known as Charlie George is a British writer, performer, poet and comedian from Swindon.
 In 2019, she won "The Comedy Bloomers LGBTQ+ New Comedian of the Year" and was a runner-up in both So You Think You're Funny and Funny Women.

 As a scriptwriter, she has written for British comedy shows Have I Got News for You, Death to 2020, Death to 2021, Blankety Blank, Joe Lycett's Got Your Back and Frankie Boyle's New World Order.

+Varghese was chosen to feature in Charlie Brooker’s writers' room for Cunk & Other Humans 2019, the BAFTA nominated AntiViral Wipe 2020, Death to 2020 & 2021 for Netflix and BBC’s Emmy nominated Cunk on Life.
+She has written for the C4 Election night special, 8 out of 10 cats, Hypothetical, Newsjack, The Now Show, Have I Got News For You, Horrible Histories, Joe Lycett’s Got Your Back, Frankie Boyle’s New World Order, Stand Up to Cancer (C4) Kiri Pritchard-McLean’s Best Medicine (R4) Season 1 and 2 and Mawaan Rizwan’s BAFTA winning Juice (BBC).

+She has been published in: Tangled Roots: Real Life Stories from Mixed Race Britain, Stories of Autistic Joy and HNDL Magazine.
+She currently writes on all things travel, nature, gardening and Decolonial perspectives on healing for our times at her Medium and Substack.

 In 2020, she was one of a select group of 14 new writers selected by Penguin Random House UK for their WriteNow editorial programme.

-In 2022, she is participating of the Edinburgh Fringe Festival with the compilation show "Clandestina: Queer Comedy Triple Bill", along with fellow comedian Victoria Comedy (winner of LGBTQ+ Comedian of the Year 2022).
+In 2022, she worked with fellow comedian Victoria Comedy (winner of LGBTQ+ Comedian of the Year 2022) on the compilation show "Clandestina: Queer Comedy Triple Bill," which was performed at the Edinburgh Fringe Festival.

 In 2025, she was nominated for an Emmy Award for her work as a writer of Cunk On Life (Netflix).